- Polystyrene Runaway Reaction

 - Further Information

 The Two Second Rule is used in driver training.
 The rule is that a driver should ideally stay at least two seconds behind any vehicle that is directly in front of his or her vehicle.
 This is because most drivers most people require at least two seconds before they respond to a problem.
 The same idea can be applied to emergency response to process safety situations. .It gives a person sufficient time to take the appropriate action.

 The concept of a “two second rule” can also be used in process safety management programs.
 But here the idea is that within a short period of time, everyone knows what to do if a catastrophe is looming.
 Two examples come to mind — one which worked and one which went wrong.

 Polystyrene Runaway Reaction

+The failure to have a two-second rule was a major factor in the well-known Piper Alpha catastrophe in the year 1974.
 The inventory of oil and gas on a production platform such as Piper is quite low; in the event of a major fire the gaseous hydrocarbons are blown down to flare in just a few minutes and the oil fire should die down within 20 minutes or less.

 But Piper burned for hours, the reason being that other platforms kept feeding condensate and gas to Piper (which was a hub).

 . . . . .